Perth WA · 50+ lenders compared

 Nothing.
 Jackwell Finance charges zero broker fees.
 We’re paid a commission by the lender once your loan settles — at no cost to you.
 We disclose all commissions fully and transparently, as required by law, and we’re happy to explain the numbers in full.

 Most lenders look for between 5% and 20% of the property value.
-With less than 20%, you’ll generally need to pay Lender’s Mortgage Insurance (LMI) or use a family guarantor.
+With less than 20%, you’ll generally need to pay Lenders Mortgage Insurance (LMI) or use a family guarantor.
 First home buyers in WA may also qualify for the First Home Owner Grant and stamp duty concessions.
-We’ll walk you through your specific options.
+For independent guidance, see ASIC’s MoneySmart home loan guide.

 From application to settlement, refinancing typically takes 2–4 weeks, depending on the lender and how quickly your documentation is ready.
 We manage the process and keep in regular contact with the lender to make sure things move efficiently.